-The European eel, however, has been listed as critically endangered since 2010.
-Recent reports show that 90 percent fewer juveniles are returning to rivers after spawning.
-Overfishing, pollution and climate change have been cited as explanations for the species’ decline, but hydropower infrastructure offers a significant obstacle to the migrating fish as they head out to spawn at sea.
+Recent reports found that 90 percent fewer European juvenile eels, or elvers, are returning to rivers after spawning.
+Similar to other migratory aquatic species, overfishing, pollution and climate change have been cited as explanations for the species’ decline.
+However, research focusing on dams and other hydropower infrastructure proves that the barriers are a significant obstacle to the migrating fish as they head out to spawn at sea.

-A new study from the University of Southampton suggests that increasing flow velocity near hydropower turbine intakes makes eels more wary of the spinning blades, and causes them to seek safer routes.
-A paper detailing the study’s findings is published in the journal Proceedings of the Royal Society B.
+A 2015 study from the University of Southampton suggests that increasing flow velocity near hydropower turbine intakes makes eels more wary of the spinning blades and causes them to seek safer routes.

-Tracking the movements of 40 tagged adult eels near a manipulated hydropower intake, university researchers found that the fish exhibited “search” behavior when flow velocity was low.
-This curiosity led the eels to explore underwater structures, putting them at a greater risk of becoming entrained by hydroelectric turbines.
-But where the flow was manipulated to higher velocities, the fish seemed to more actively avoid the turbines, often escaping upstream to seek another passage.
+University researchers tracked the movements of 40 tagged adult eels near a manipulated hydropower intake and found that the fish exhibited “search” behavior when flow velocity was low.
+The search behavior inadvertently placed the eels at a greater risk of being caught by hydroelectric turbines as they dive deeper to explore underwater structures.
+However, when the flow was manipulated to higher velocities, the fish seemed to avoid the turbines more often, escaping upstream to seek another passage.

 “This interdisciplinary research provides hope that behavioral deterrents may be developed to divert eels away from hazardous routes during their downstream migration,” said lead author Paul Kemp in a university press release.

 Due to the more threatened status and greater interest in European eels, the species has received more dedicated research and conservation efforts.
 American eels are less popular and, as such, have received less focus from the scientific community and aren’t a high priority for conservation.